christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 Limit resource consumption by user or service

 web uses declarative Java with Annotations to determine which roles have elevated privileges.
-If a user modifies a URL into an area that has privileged content the FrontController facade will first check to see if subject user is allowed elevated privileges, if not a standard page will present.
+If a user modifies a URL into an area that has privileged content the Front Controller facade will first check to see if subject user is allowed elevated privileges, if not a standard page will present.

 #### 5.0 [Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/)